min69u/Reforestation/README.md

-## What is the tallest building in the world?
-The library – it’s got the most stories!
+## How do you find Will Smith in the snow?
+Look for fresh prints.